 - FERPA permits disclosure of directory information without student consent.
+The College has designated the following as directory information:

+- name

+- address and telephone number

+- email address

+- date and place of birth

+- field of study

+- enrollment status, such as full-time or part-time

+- number of credits earned

+- participation in College activities and Club Sports

+- weight and height information of Club Sport participants

+- dates of attendance and graduation, degrees and honors received;

+- most recent previous educational institution attended

+- honors and awards received

+- photographs
-The College has designated the following as directory information: - name; - · address and telephone number; - email address; - · date of birth; - · field of study; - enrollment status, such as full-time or part-time; - number of credits earned; - · participation in College activities and Club Sports; - weight and height information of Club Sport participants; - · dates of attendance and graduation, and degrees received; - most recent previous educational institution attended; - honors and awards received; - photographs - Students may have all of their directory information withheld by filing a written request for confidentiality with the Student Connection. - The College assumes that failure to file a written request for confidentiality that specifically requests the withholding of directory information indicates individual approval for disclosure.

-- This request for confidentiality would mean that the College would not release any directory information to potential employers, to insurance companies for verification of enrollment, or to other organizations requesting directory information on the student's status, unless the student provides a written release or rescinds the previous request in writing. - Students who wish to rescind a request for confidentiality must appear in person at the Student Connection with photo identification and a written request. - 5.
+- Students may have all of their directory information withheld by filing a written request for confidentiality with the Student Connection. - The College assumes that failure to file a written request for confidentiality that specifically requests the withholding of directory information indicates individual approval for disclosure. - This request for confidentiality would mean that the College would not release any directory information to potential employers, to insurance companies for verification of enrollment, nor to other organizations requesting directory information on the student's status, nor would a graduating student be listed in the commencement program, unless the student provides a written release or rescinds the previous request in writing.
+Students who lose or cannot remember their password to MyWCC must to visit campus with appropriate ID to gain electronic access. - Students who wish to rescind a request for confidentiality must appear in person at the Student Connection with photo identification and a written request. - 5.
 The right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is: